-Growing plants on a vertical surface without soil is actually more natural than with it, because rarely could soil be found on vertical surfaces in nature.
-Soilless vertical surfaces however, are abundant, and so are plant species that thrive in such conditions — on rocks and cliff faces or branches and trunks of trees.
+Vertical surfaces in nature are mostly soilless, creating well drained growing locations.
+Many plants thrive in such conditions — on rocks and cliff faces or branches and trunks of trees.
 These plants are called lithophytes (from Greek lithos 'stone' and — phyton, 'plant') and epiphytes (epi, is Greek for 'on').
-A soilless surface have characteristics that are important for these plants — for example it provides excellent drainage.
+VGD's felt based technique imitates these conditions and allows a large variety of plants to be grown on vertical surfaces.

 Epiphytic plants are most common in tropical climates where high humidity and frequent rains can support such a growing location.
-Well known house plants that grow as epiphytes are Asplenium nidus (Bird's nest fern), Platycerum bifurcatum (Staghorn fern), Aeschynanthus radicans (Lipstick plant), and genera from the Araceae family such as Philodendron, Anthurium and Monstera.
-In our homes these plants are usually grown in pots.
-But as this easily may cause overwatering they can be seen much more vigorous on a vertical garden that provides drainage as well as regular supply of its needs.
+Typical epiphytic house plants are Asplenium nidus (Bird's nest fern), Platycerum bifurcatum (Staghorn fern), Aeschynanthus radicans (Lipstick plant), and aroids such as Philodendron, Anthurium and Monstera.

 More about plants